lmotte/metabolite-identification-with-fused-gromov-wasserstein/README.md

 ```
 The results are saved in the folder "Results", where one can already find saved results.

-The top-k accuracies obtained on the test data are given in the following table.
+The Top-k accuracies obtained on the test data are given in the following table.

 <center>